Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-where $U$ and $\boldsymbol{v}(s)$ are a quaternion and a $k$-dimensional spinor of quaternion entry, referred to them as the ``boundary" and the ``bulk" component of the Weyl spinor, and $N$ is a normalisation factor, respectively.
+where $U$ and $\boldsymbol{v}(s)$ are a quaternion and a $k$-dimensional spinor with quaternion entries, referred to as the ``boundary" and the ``bulk" components of the Weyl spinor, respectively, and $N$ is a normalization factor.
 A caloron gauge connection is derived from the normalised Weyl spinor as

-where $d$ is the derivative operator on the configuration space $S^1\times\mathbb{R}^3$ and the integration is performed with respect to the dual circle denoted as $\widehat{S^1}$.
+where $d$ is the derivative operator on the configuration space $S^1\times\mathbb{R}^3$ and the integration is performed over the dual circle denoted $\widehat{S^1}$.
 We outline the defining conditions for the Weyl spinor $V$ below.

-In this construction, the entire information of the field configuration is included in the Nahm data, $T_\alpha(s)$ with $\alpha=0,1,2,3$ and $W$.
-The former are $k\times k$ Hermitian-matrix valued periodic functions defined on the dual $\widehat{S^1}$ called the bulk data, and the latter is a $k$-dimensional row vector of quaternion entries called the boundary data.
-If they satisfy the following conditions, these data give a caloron configuration and are called the caloron Nahm data.
-Let the interval of the dual $\widehat{S^1}$ be $s\in[-\mu_0/2,\mu_0/2]$, the conditions are: (i) enjoying the bulk Nahm equations,
+In this construction, the entire information of the field configuration is contained in the Nahm data, $T_\alpha(s)$ with $\alpha=0,1,2,3$ and $W$.
+The former are $k\times k$ Hermitian-matrix valued periodic functions defined on the dual circle $\widehat{S^1}$ called the bulk data, and the latter is a $k$-dimensional row vector of quaternion entries, called the boundary data.
+If these data satisfy the following conditions, they give a caloron configuration and are called the caloron Nahm data.
+Letting the interval of the dual circle $\widehat{S^1}$ be $s\in[-\mu_0/2,\mu_0/2]$, the conditions are: (i) the bulk Nahm equations,